eccentricality/eccentricality/README.md

 ##👋How's it going?

-My name is Jason Kim; and I am aspiring to launch my career in Full Stack Development, due to receive my certificate from Georgia Institute of Technology's Coding Bootcamp in October 2021!
+Hello, and welcome to my GitHub page!
+I'm a passionate developer who loves creating innovative and user-centric applications.
+Here, you'll find a collection of my projects, showcasing my skills in various technologies and programming languages.
+Feel free to explore my repositories, contribute to ongoing projects, or get in touch if you'd like to collaborate on something new.
+Happy coding!

 Currently Experienced In: